I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 It all comes down to whether you’re aware you’re doing something or not.

-I recommend reading up on positive parenting or conscious parenting topics (see my book recommendations below), as they tend to advocate a ‘connection before correction’ with children.
+I recommend reading up on positive or conscious parenting topics (see my book recommendations below), as they advocate a ‘connection before correction’ with children.

-The old school authoritarian parenting style is slowly dying out (thank goodness) in favour of looking out for children’s wellbeing and helping them develop in the best way possible.
+The old-school authoritarian parenting style is slowly dying out in favor of looking out for children’s well-being and helping them develop in the best way possible.

 3. Remind yourself not to take it personally